-Redemptions in Connection Other Permitted Purchases Redemptions if we fail to with our Initial Business of Public Shares Consummate an Initial Combination by us or our Affiliates Business Combination Calculation of redemption price business combination may be made pursuant to a tender offer or in connection with a stockholder vote.
+Redemptions in Connection with our Initial Business Combination Other Permitted Purchases of Public Shares by us or our Affiliates Redemptions if we fail to Consummate an Initial Business Combination Calculation of redemption price Redemptions at the time of our initial business combination may be made pursuant to a tender offer or in connection with a stockholder vote.
 The redemption price will be the same whether we conduct redemptions pursuant to a tender offer or in connection with a stockholder vote.
-In either case, our public initial business combination within 18 months following the effectiveness of the Initial Public Offering, we will redeem all public shares at a per-share price, payable in cash, equal to the aggregate amount, then on deposit in the trust account (which is anticipated to be \$10.35 per public share) Redemptions in Connection Other Permitted Purchases Redemptions if we fail to with our Initial Business of Public Shares Consummate an Initial Combination by us or our Affiliates Business Combination Impact to remaining stockholders our initial business combination will reduce the book value per share for If the permitted purchases described above are made there would be no impact to our remaining stockholders because the purchase price would not if we fail to consummate our initial business combination will reduce the payable.
+In either case, our public If we seek stockholder approval of our initial business combination, our Sponsor, directors, officers or their affiliates may purchase shares in privately negotiated transactions or in the open market prior to or following consummation of our initial business combination.
+There is no limit to the prices that our Sponsor, directors, officers or their affiliates may pay in these transactions.
+If we are unable to consummate our initial business combination within 18 months following the effectiveness of the Initial Public Offering, we will redeem all public shares at a per-share price, payable in cash, equal to the aggregate amount, then on deposit in the trust account (which is anticipated to be \$10.35 per public share) Redemptions in Connection with our Initial Business Combination Other Permitted Purchases of Public Shares by us or our Affiliates Redemptions if we fail to Consummate an Initial Business Combination Impact to remaining stockholders our initial business combination will reduce the book value per share for If the permitted purchases described above are made there would be no impact to our remaining stockholders because the purchase price would not be paid by us. if we fail to consummate our initial business combination will reduce the 10